Émile Durkheim: Early life and education

-David Émile Durkheim was born 15 April 1858 in Épinal, Lorraine, France, to Mélanie (Isidor) and Moïse Durkheim, coming into a long lineage of devout French Jews.
-His parents had four other children: Israël (1845-1846), Rosine (1848-1930), Félix (1850-1889) and Céline (1851-1931).
+David Émile Durkheim was born 15 April 1858 in Épinal, Lorraine, France, to Mélanie (Isidor) and Moïse Durkheim, coming into a long lineage of devout Alsatian Jews.
+His parents had four other children: Israël (1845–1846), Rosine (1848–1930), Félix (1850–1889) and Céline (1851–1931).
 Durkheim came from a long line of rabbis, stretching back eight generations, including his father, grandfather, and great-grandfather and began his education in a rabbinical school.
 However at an early age he switched schools, deciding not to follow in his family's footsteps.Durkheim led a thoroughly secular life, dedicating much of his work to the argument that religious phenomena arise from social rather than divine factors.
 Nevertheless, he maintained ties with both his family and the Jewish community.
-In fact many of his most prominent collaborators and students were Jewish, some even being blood relatives.
+In fact, many of his most prominent collaborators and students were Jewish, some even being blood relatives.
 For instance Marcel Mauss, a notable social anthropologist of the prewar era, was his nephew.

 A precocious student, Durkheim entered the École normale supérieure (ENS) in 1879, at his third attempt.
 The entering class that year was one of the most brilliant of the nineteenth century, as many of his classmates, such as Jean Jaurès and Henri Bergson, went on to become major figures in France's intellectual history as well.
 At the ENS, Durkheim studied under the direction of Numa Denis Fustel de Coulanges, a classicist with a social-scientific outlook, and wrote his Latin dissertation on Montesquieu.
 At the same time, he read Auguste Comte and Herbert Spencer, whereby Durkheim became interested in a scientific approach to society early on in his career.
 This meant the first of many conflicts with the French academic system, which had no social science curriculum at the time.
 Durkheim found humanistic studies uninteresting, turning his attention from psychology and philosophy to ethics and, eventually, sociology.
 He obtained his agrégation in philosophy in 1882, though finishing next to last in his graduating class owing to serious illness the year before.

 The opportunity for Durkheim to receive a major academic appointment in Paris was inhibited by his approach to society.
 From 1882 to 1887 he taught philosophy at several provincial schools.
 In the 1885-6 school year he visited Germany, where he travelled and studied sociology at the universities of Marburg, Berlin and Leipzig.
 As Durkheim indicated in several essays, it was in Leipzig that he learned to appreciate the value of empiricism and its language of concrete, complex things, in sharp contrast to the more abstract, clear and simple ideas of the Cartesian method.
 By 1886, as part of his doctoral dissertation, he had completed the draft of his The Division of Labour in Society, and was working towards establishing the new science of sociology.